axelo/webglchip8/README.md

 Game controls
 -------------
-Each game has different keyboard mappings and are mapped to a more inituative keys, so try arrow keys/wsda space/enter.
+Each game has different keyboard mappings and are mapped to more inituative keys, so try arrow keys/wsda space/enter.

 Good Luck!